Capati/odin-vk-guide/website/docs/02-drawing-with-compute/03-vulkan-shaders-ccode.md

 We need to fill the `vk.DescriptorSetAllocateInfo`.
 It needs the descriptor pool we will allocate from, how many descriptor sets to allocate, and the set layout.

-## Initializing the layout and descriptors
+## Initializing The Layout And Descriptors

 Lets add a new procedure to the engine and some new fields we will use.